juicedata/juicefs-csi-driver/docs/en/administration/ai-assisted-deployment-guide.md

 ## Load only the relevant guidance

-- For Cloud Service ownership, Console workflow, clients, object storage, and cache, read [references/cloud-service.md](references/cloud-service.md).
+- For Cloud Service ownership, Console workflow, clients, object storage, and cache, read the [Cloud Service reference](https://juicefs.com/docs/skills/juicefs-deploy-guide/references/cloud-service.md).
-- For customer-deployed Web Console and Metadata Service environments, read [references/enterprise-onprem.md](references/enterprise-onprem.md).
+- For customer-deployed Web Console and Metadata Service environments, read the [Enterprise on-premises reference](https://juicefs.com/docs/skills/juicefs-deploy-guide/references/enterprise-onprem.md).
-- For Kubernetes, CSI, Mount Pods, sidecars, or JuiceFS Operator, also read the [CSI and Operator reference](references/csi-and-operator.md).
+- For Kubernetes, CSI, Mount Pods, sidecars, or JuiceFS Operator, also read the [CSI and Operator reference](https://juicefs.com/docs/skills/juicefs-deploy-guide/references/csi-and-operator.md).
-- For design, preparation, execution, acceptance, or handoff, read [references/deployment-and-acceptance.md](references/deployment-and-acceptance.md).
+- For design, preparation, execution, acceptance, or handoff, read the [deployment and acceptance reference](https://juicefs.com/docs/skills/juicefs-deploy-guide/references/deployment-and-acceptance.md).
-- For a focused installation or runtime failure, read [references/troubleshooting.md](references/troubleshooting.md).
+- For a focused installation or runtime failure, read the [troubleshooting reference](https://juicefs.com/docs/skills/juicefs-deploy-guide/references/troubleshooting.md).

 Combined scenarios require multiple references.
 For example, Enterprise on-premises through CSI requires both the Enterprise and CSI references.
 Do not load unrelated references merely because they are available.

-If a required reference is unavailable, keep the always-on safeguards below, state that detailed coverage is limited, and do not invent the missing procedure.
+If an official online reference cannot be reached, report the exact URL and access failure.
+Ask the customer to restore access or contact JuiceFS Support or Delivery; do not silently substitute a local checkout or invent the missing procedure.

 ## Always-on safeguards